 There's no doubt that everybody experiences culture shock in Japan.
-Japan is a country so different from everywhere else and some of these differences can really surprise you.
+Japan is a country so different from everywhere else and some of these cultural differences can really surprise you.

 Mama Chari: The Symbol of Japan's Urban, Suburban Life